Wafris/wafris-rb/README.md

 ## Installation and Configuration

-The Wafris Ruby client is a gem that installs a Rack middleware into your Rails/Sinatra/Rack application that communicates with a Redis instance.
+The Wafris Ruby client is a gem that installs a Rack middleware into your Rails/Sinatra/Rack application filtering requests based on your created rules.

 ### Requirements
-- Redis-rb 4.8+
 - Rails 5+
 - Ruby 2.5+